• What is Copywriting?

 What does CMS stand for?

 Often, writing involves creating your copy deck, sending it to your designer, and then working together to make tweaks.
 But what happens when, instead, it involves inputting your copy directly into a computer system?
-Read on…
+You’ll likely be interacting with a CMS, or content management system.
+Here’s what it is and how it comes into play in your copywriting.

-CMS stands for “Content Management System” and, as you might be able to tell from the name, you’ll come across content management systems most often when you’re writing content, rather than copywriting.
+CMS stands for “content management system” and, as you might be able to tell from the name, you’ll come across content management systems most often when you’re writing content rather than copywriting.

 A CMS is basically software that a company uses to manage the content that appears on their site.
 (If you’re at all familiar with WordPress, this is actually a CMS.)
 On the “back end” of a content management system, you have all the controls for what and how things go up on a site.
-The front end, really, is what gets served up onto the site.
+The front end is what gets served up onto the site.

-Last Updated on October 7, 2022
+Last Updated on December 11, 2023

-Filed Under: Terms to Know
+Filed Under: Terms to Know Tagged With: Productivity

 Interested in Copywriting?
 Get our Free Video Training!